magento/devdocs/guides/v1.0/frontend-dev-guide/layouts/xml-manage.md

 <h2 id="layout_markup_rearrange">Rearrange elements</h2>

-With layout files you can change the elements order on a page.
+Using layout files you can change the elements order on a page.

 Example:
-In the custom Orange theme we want to edit the product page.
-By default looks as follows:
+In the custom Orange theme you need to place the stock availability and SKU blocks next to the product price on a product page.

+In the Magento Blank theme these elements are located as follows:

 <img src="{{ site.baseurl }}common/images/layout_image1.png" />